 - Increase lean muscle mass/ exercise

-Dr. Haver, who created the Galveston Diet, discusses 3 things to implement for change:
+Dr. Haver, who created the Galveston Diet, discusses three things to implement for change:

-1) Intermittent fasting: she uses a 16/8 or 18/6 protocol.
-One study followed 2 groups that were eating 1200 calories per day.
-One only ate those in an 8 hour window, while the other group could eat all throughout the day.
+She uses a 16/8 or 18/6 protocol.
+One study followed two groups that were eating 1200 calories per day.
+One only ate those in an 8-hour window, while the other group could eat throughout the day.
 Both groups lost a few pounds, but only the group that practiced a restricted eating window had reduced cholesterol and inflammatory markers.
-Anecdotal reports were less joint pain and achiness, reduced symptoms of chronic conditions.
+Anecdotal reports were less joint pain, and achiness reduced symptoms of chronic conditions.

 - Leafy greens: (full of water, fiber (satiety), decreased risk of colon cancer, calcium and vitamin D & K, for bone strength (so important after menopause).

 - Salmon: lots of omega-3 fatty acids to reduce inflammation.
 Fat in salmon is satiating, high protein (important in older years).